James Clear – from nearly dying when he was 15 to holding several sports records before graduation

 The Council’s reforms have yielded positive results: they introduced the concept of lifelong learning, future of work and increased employment rate among senior citizens.

-Future-proof your company: learn new strategies for employee engagement and retention from Future of Work Strategy Expert at London Business School Lynda Gratton, at BRAND MINDS 2023.
+Learning new strategies for employee engagement and retention from Future of Work Strategy Expert at London Business School Lynda Gratton was highly appreciated by participants at BRAND MINDS 2023.

 And she was only 20 when she got her master’s in Maths and Computer Science from the University of Oxford.
 She worked for a number of investment banks but then in 2013 set up Stemettes, an award-winning social initiative, dedicated to inspiring and promoting the next generation of young women in the STEM sectors.